Brian Hyland

-Brian Hyland (born November 12, 1943) is an American pop singer and instrumentalist who was particularly successful during the early 1960s.
-He continued recording into the 1970s.
-AllMusic journalist Jason Ankeny says "Hyland's puppy-love pop virtually defined the sound and sensibility of bubblegum during the pre-Beatles era."
+Brian Hyland (November 12, 1943) is an American pop singer and instrumentalist who was particularly successful during the early 1960s.
+He had a No. 1 hit on the Billboard Hot 100 with "Itsy Bitsy Teenie Weenie Yellow Polkadot Bikini" in 1960.
+Other hits include "Sealed with a Kiss" and "Gypsy Woman", which both reached No. 3.
+Hyland continued recording into the 1970s.
+AllMusic journalist Jason Ankeny said: "Hyland's puppy-love pop virtually defined the sound and sensibility of bubblegum during the pre-Beatles era."
 Although his status as a teen idol faded, he went on to release several country-influenced albums and had additional chart hits later in his career.